The Meaning of Alithographica

 Alithographica is an adaptation of the scientific name Archaeopteryx lithographica, the Late Jurassic transition between dinosaurs and birds.
 Although an Archaeopteryx species may not be the true mother of all modern birds (there are multiple fossils contending for the position), it is nevertheless an icon for what can be achieved when science and art combine.

 About the Artist

-In 2011, Jenn moved to NYC to attend New York University (Gallatin School of Individualized Study) and earned her BA in 2015.
+In 2015 Jenn received a B.A. in Individualized Study from New York University's Gallatin School of Individualized Study.
 Her concentration, Biological Sciences & Illustration, was developed through her coursework in the biology department (Molecular & Cellular Biology, Vertebrate Anatomy, Animal Physiology, Quantitative Methods in Human Genetics, and Environmental Health, to name a few) and studio art (Life Drawing: Anatomy, Painting II, Drawing II, Intro to Digital Art, 3D Graphics Studio).

 - Guild of Natural Science Illustrators Juried Member's Exhibition @ Warren Wilson College, Swannanoa, NC (2017)

 - Watson Education Building, New York Botanical Garden, New York City, NY (2017)